Exploration Incentive Scheme

-The EIS will be managed by the Department of Mines and Petroleum (DMP), the State’s lead agency dedicated to servicing the future development of Western Australia’s resources industry.
-DMP has worked alongside the Department of Local Government and Regional Development in developing and approving the initiative’s six programs.
+The EIS is managed by the Department of Mines and Petroleum (DMP), the State’s lead agency dedicated to servicing the future development of Western Australia’s resources industry.

 Co-funded grants for innovative drilling are available through this program, as well as details for companies applying for these grants.

-Program 3 ($32.5 million) - Providing new data through airborne geophysics, seismic, gravity and geochemical surveys.
+Program 3 - Providing new data through airborne geophysics, seismic, gravity and geochemical surveys.

-Program 4 ($13.8 million) - Developing a system that allows all geoscience databases to be accessed seamlessly online.
+Program 4 - Developing a system that allows all geoscience databases to be accessed seamlessly online.

-Program 5 ($2.3 million) - Supporting the rapid transfer of new geoscience concepts, skills and technologies into the minerals exploration industry.
+Program 5 - Supporting the rapid transfer of new geoscience concepts, skills and technologies into the minerals exploration industry.